Go to main content

 • efficient, transparent management.
 In France, there is still considerable room for improvement on many fronts.

-The differences between France and Germany relate in particular to the role of companies in the training system, and the benefits they derive from it.
-In Germany, the company recruits the young person, and his or her place in the training center (or even in higher education for dual studies) automatically follows.
-In France, it's the schools that select the young people who then look for a contract with a company to complete their training - but the selection is made first and foremost by the school.
+The differences between France and Germany relate in particular to the role of companies in the Education system, and the benefits they derive from it.
+In Germany, the company recruits the young person, and his or her place in an Education center (or in higher education for dual studies) automatically follows.
+In France, it's the schools that select the young people who then look for the in-company contracts required for Education - but the selection is made first and foremost by the school.

 Furthermore, it is the apprenticeships and their supervisory bodies that largely define the content of the training courses, whereas in Germany, companies are fully involved in drawing up the curricula by representatives of employers and employees.
 Finally, German companies recruit "their" apprentices for a period of two to three and a half years - whereas French apprenticeships last an average of two years.